-Took some pictures of the Moon and Venus and added them to my MyPics photo album on the site.
+Took some pictures of the Moon and Venus and added them to my Nature and Astronomy photo album on my gallery.
 Here’s one of them:

 I finally got a decent image after setting it to the fireworks scene mode, enabling the 10-second timer, zooming in as far as it would go, and putting the camera on a tripod to keep it still.
 Taken with a Kodak DX7630 Camera